Detained Americans Fast Facts

 February 2, 2012 - In a letter to Secretary of State Hillary Clinton and Defense Secretary Leon Panetta, 41 members of Congress urge the administration to withhold further aid to Egypt until the country's leadership lets the offices of those organizations reopen and returns seized property.

 February 5, 2012 - Forty-three people, including 19 Americans, face prosecution in an Egyptian criminal court on charges of illegal foreign funding as part of an ongoing crackdown on NGOs.
 The defendants include 19 Americans, five Serbs, two Germans, three Arabs and Egyptians.
-Among the American defendants is Sam LaHood, International Republican Institute country director and the son of U.S. Transportation Secretary Ray LaHood.
+Among the American defendants is Sam LaHood, International Republican Institute country director and the son of US Transportation Secretary Ray LaHood.

-February 15, 2012 - U.S. State Dept. confirms there are 16 Americans being held not 19 as the Egyptian government had announced.
+February 15, 2012 - US State Dept. confirms there are 16 Americans being held not 19 as the Egyptian government had announced.

 February 20, 2012 - South Carolina Senator Lindsey Graham and Arizona Senator John McCain meet with top Egyptian military and political leaders in Cairo.
 In an interview with CNN, Senator Graham says that he is optimistic for a positive resolution in the near future.

 February 26, 2012 - Formal reading of the charges against the NGOs.
-None of the sixteen detained Americans appear in court.
+None of the sixteen detained Americans appears in court.

 February 29, 2012 - The travel ban is lifted.